XRPLF/xrpl-dev-portal/content/introduction/transactions-and-requests.md

 ---
 html: txn-and-requests.html
 parent: intro-to-xrpl.html
+seo:
-blurb: All interactions with the ledger are either transactions or requests.
+    description: All interactions with the ledger are either transactions or requests.
 labels:
   - Blockchain
 ---